 - To view the contributor's explanation, click Reference.

 Steps (mobile app)

-Currently, the Family Tree mobile app allows you to view deleted relationships, but it does not include an option for restoring them.
+Currently, the Family Tree mobile app allows you to view deleted relationships, but it does not include an option to restore them.

 Steps (Family Tree Lite)

-Right now, Family Tree Lite does not provide an option for viewing or restoring deleted relationships.
+Right now, Family Tree Lite does not provide an option to view or restore deleted relationships.